BaileyMeche/SP500_CRSP_Reconstructor/README.md

 rendered notebooks.
 When the output is small enough, I'll keep this under version control.
 I like this because I can keep track of how dataframes change as my analysis progresses, for example.

-Of course, the _data directory and _output directory can be kept elsewhere on the machine.
-To make this easy, I always include the ability to customize these locations by defining the path to these directories in environment variables, which I intend to be defined in the `.env` file, though they can also simply be defined on the command line or elsewhere.
-The `settings.py` is reponsible for loading these environment variables and doing some like preprocessing on them.
-The `settings.py` file is the entry point for all other scripts to these definitions.
-That is, all code that references these variables and others are loading by importing `config`.

 ### Naming Conventions